 Not really.
 Disability Determination Services operates Washington offices throughout the state as a branch of the SSA.
 They conduct exams to collect medical evidence before issuing a disability determination decision.
 So, the SSA itself won’t decide whether or not you qualify for Washington disability benefits.
 The DDS office will do that.

-What Documents Do I Need When I’m Ready to Apply for Washington Disability Benefits?
+What Documents Do I Need When I’m Ready to Apply for Disability in Washington?

 You’ll need the following handy when you’re ready to complete and submit your claim: